master7720/anarchy-skid-list/README.md

 SquidLauncher - The "something is majorly wrong with the offhand" guy (https://www.youtube.com/watch?v=iz-o2mGlwCc).

+elarp/Eralp232 - The dumbest person in anarchy has a big ego because of his shifty Discord client archive.
+He hates on people for skidding, yet he skids himself, and even begs others to skid modules into his shity oyvey skid because he doesn't know how to launch IntelliJ.
+Additionally, he uses website source code getters to post random clients' website source code, all the while thinking he's a hacker because of that.

 Skitty - An unskilled ~~developer~~ skidder created a poor-quality client Kami skid named Sn0w.
 Sn0w is essentially a compilation of any client that Skitty, the skidder, could get his hands on.
 It was designed for servers with little to no anticheat, such as cc (notice a pattern here?).
 Additionally, Skitty created a Xulu skid called Skitty hack, which went unnoticed and unused.

 Elementars - The definition of a "good paster".
 Xulu is a paste of almost every decent client around at the time of its creation.
 It somehow was also a decent client at the same time which is very rare.
 It was also custom base, but featured a Herocode gui.
 The code of Xulu is very bad at times and has a lot of quality inconsistancy due do the fact that there are legit 30 different devs code pasted in it 💀.
 Some classes still have the "Decompiled by Procyon" tag 😂.
 Has since quit, and now makes youtube videos trying to imitate Dream (down bad 💀).